-That fear aside, this mortgage payment chart should give you a quick idea of the difference in payment across a range of interest rates and loan amounts, which should save some time fooling around with a mortgage calculator.
+That fear aside, this mortgage payment chart should give you a quick idea of the difference in monthly payments across a range of mortgage rates and loan amounts, which should save some time fooling around with a mortgage calculator.

 15-Year Fixed Mortgage Rate Chart

 For the record, you can obtain mortgage rates at every eighth of a percent, so it’s also possible to get a rate of 3.625%, 3.875%, 4.125%, 4.375%, and so on.
 But for the sake of simplicity, I spaced it every quarter of a percent.

 These charts are really just a quick reference guide to get ballpark payment amounts.
 If you’re getting serious about home buying or looking to refinance an existing mortgage, whip out a loan calculator to get the exact mortgage payment.

 Some Interesting Takeaways from the Mortgage Rate Charts

 The lower the interest rate, the smaller the difference in monthly payment.
 As rates move higher, the difference in payment becomes more substantial.
 Something to consider if you’re looking to pay mortgage discount points.